Opening: Sonic Acts Biennial – Melted for Love

 This spring, the Sunflower Soup collective brings PPP to life—a Political Party for Potatoes and other beings.
 PPP transforms W139 into a site of collective practice: an open workspace where you are welcome to make and share!

-While the Potato plays a leading metaphorical role within the party, the P’s are open to many interpretations: PPP could stand for Protorealist Pan-Political ProjectPractical Party of Provocation, or Paraprofessional Prototype for Progressive Procreation.
+While the potato plays a leading role within the party, the P’s are open to many interpretations: PPP could stand for Protorealist Pan-Political ProjectPractical Party of Provocation, or Pansexual Potato Phantasy.
 This way the PPP functions as a pluriform platform for overlooked or obscured perspectives and aims to be a refuge for those who challenge the current political status quo.

 Through a comprehensive workshop programme PPP will gradually expand further over the course of two months.
 A multitude of collectives, makers, and visitors will collaboratively explore the politics of the potato and contribute to the PPP.
 As well as being playful and speculative, PPP will become a real physical place of political imagination and connection, proposing alternatives to the ways contemporary politics are shaped.
 Find out more about the workshop programme soon on our website!